marysalvana/DiffOp/README.md

         ```
         brew install openmpi
         ```
-        * In UH Carya cluster, loading the `R` module automatically loads `OpenMPI`.
+        * In UH Carya cluster, loading the `R` module above automatically loads `OpenMPI`.
 No need to run any additional commands.

 2. Download the github repository:
      ```